gconftool-2 – type string – set /apps/metacity/general/button_layout "menu:minimize,maximize,close"

 touch /tmp/newfilename

-which outputs something like: /tmp/tmp.yTfJX35144
+mktemp which outputs something like: /tmp/tmp.yTfJX35144 script example:

 #!/bin/bash OUT=$(mktemp /tmp/output.XXXXXXXXXX) || { echo "Failed to create temp file"; exit 1; } echo "Today is $(date)" >> $OUT

-prompt, type the following sequence of commands:
+Commandprompt, type the following sequence of commands:

-sudo update-alternatives – config java
+sudo apt-get updatesudo apt-get install sun-java6-jre sun-java6-pluginsudo update-alternatives – config java